Ohio Asset Protection Planning: Don't Wait Until It's Too Late

 Asset protection law requires that planning take place long before there is any sign of a lawsuit.
 Should money be transferred out of one's name with the intent of avoiding a pending lawsuit or creditor, a court will simply order the transfer to be reversed.
 Don't wait until it's too late to contact one of our experienced asset protection attorneys.

-Ohio Asset Protection and Estate Planning
+Ohio Asset Protection Attorney and Estate Planning Services

 Asset protection and estate planning are closely intertwined.
 Asset protection involves evaluation of your current financial position, and your short- and long-term financial goals.
 The team at Gudorf Law Group can use asset protection law to help you determine if your current assets are safe from potential creditors and reposition them if necessary.
 Once we have worked out a financial plan, we can then help you to integrate that information into a comprehensive estate plan.